 - A student must have parental approval to participate on the team.
 A permission slip will be sent home to parents/guardians at the beginning of the athletic season. - A student must have a sports physical exam and be in good physical health according to a licensed physician prior to joining the team.
 The physical form must be on file before participation will be granted.
-Forms are available in the school office. - A student must be in good academic standing, strictly following the eligibility policy. - Any student who has been suspended for a Major offense may be automatically ineligible to participate in games for the duration of the suspension or season.
-Parents will be contacted by the School Principal or Student Support Manager if this applies.
+Forms are available in the school office. - A student must be in good academic standing, strictly following the eligibility policy. - Any student who has been suspended for a Major offense, as defined by this Student Handbook, may be automatically ineligible to participate in games for the duration of the suspension or season.
+Parents/Guardians will be contacted by the School Principal or Student Support Manager if this applies.

-Eligibility Policy
+Eligibility Policy: